Scallions Versus Green Onions!

 For starters, let’s begin with the difference between using scallions and green onions.
 Well, this is a debatable statement that doesn’t seem to conclude.
 Both belong to the genus Allium of the edible perennial plants but have subtle yet specific differences.
 Though they can be used as substitutes for one another in recipes, each has its own taste and flavor.

-Scallion, itself, is a broad term that includes various types of onions, like green onions, young leeks, and scallions as well, while a green onion is used to describe a new onion harvested while its top is still green and the bulb still small.
-Read on further as we guide you towards identifying scallions and green onions and differences between the two.
+Scallion, itself, is a broad term that includes various types of onions, like green onions, young leeks, and scallions, while a green onion is used to describe a new onion harvested while its top is still green and the bulb still small.
+Read on further as we guide you toward identifying scallions and green onions and the differences between the two.

 Scallions